-3. Remove the two screws and lock nuts securing the battery bracket/solenoid to the seat-base; then move the bracket up and out of the way and remove the battery.
+3. Remove the lock nuts securing the battery bracket/solenoid to the seat-base; then move the bracket up and out of the way and remove the battery.

 Avoid spillage and contact with skin, eyes, and clothing.

 Do not charge the battery while it is in the snowmobile with the battery terminals connected.